jessepav/lacygoill-wiki-backup/shell/bash.md

 The element of BASH_REMATCH  with index n is the portion  of the string matching the nth parenthesized subexpression.

-Expressions may be combined using  the following operators, listed in decreasing order of precedence:
+Expressions may be combined using  the following operators, listed in descending order of precedence:

               ( expression )